 The language is the same, just with an accent and an occasional difference in terminology.
-I say fries, they say chips.
+I say fries, and they say chips.
 We all know what the other is talking about.
-A Coke here comes in the same red can as in the US, the difference is here they use real sugar instead of high fructose corn syrup so it tastes a little different, and in my opinion better with real sugar.
+A Coke here comes in the same red can as in the US, the difference is here they use real sugar instead of high fructose corn syrup, so it tastes a little different and in my opinion better with real sugar.
 Everyone bitches about the government, the difference is the things they bitch about when discussing the government.
-The keyboards have the same characters and letters on them, some of them just happen to be in different locations.
+The keyboards have the same characters and letters on them, some of them happen to be in different locations.
 Cars run on the same gasoline, just on the wrong side of the road and are on average a smaller in size.
 We have mass transit in Seattle, it just sucks.
-In Dublin the mass transit system is efficient and allows a person to get around without the need for a car, a car which just about everyone in the US needs to have in order to live with our highways crisscrossing the country like a poorly woven plaid shirt.
+In Dublin, the mass transit system is efficient and allows a person to get around without the need for a car, a car which just about everyone in the US needs to have in order to live with our highways crisscrossing the country like a poorly woven plaid shirt.

 They say when moving overseas, it is the third month that you start to feel homesick.
 I will be sure to let you know in two months if that is true for living in Ireland as well.
 As on right now, living in Ireland is pretty grand.